urbit/urbit.org-reloaded/content/using/operations/using-bridge.md

 Now you'll be on the management page of your point.
 The transfer isn't completed yet, so click `Accept incoming transfer`.
 If you are transferring to yourself and do not wish to [breach](@/docs/glossary/breach.md), check the box labeled `Retain proxies and key configuration, in case of transferring to self`.
-Otherwise leave the box unchecked, ensuring that your ship will be breached upon transfer.
+Otherwise leave the box unchecked, ensuring that your ship will be breached upon transfer and thus no Azimuth data from the previous owner (namely proxies and networking keys) will be retained.
 Then press the `Generate and Sign Transaction` button, followed by the `Send Transaction` button.

 If you already own a point, click on the `Details ->` under your sigil in the `Your Points` section.